mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 #### Net Effect

 This was added for Shadowrun.
+If you see something that says "Net Hits" it means Net Effect.
+If you see something that says "hit" or {hits} it is referring to the Effect Dice.

 On occasion loike breaking a Barrier, you need to compare the Effect Rating of the Barrier against your Effect and see if you got through it.